MicrosoftDocs/IIS.Administration-docs/IIS-Administration/security/integrated/windows.md

 # Windows Authentication

 Out of the box, the Microsoft IIS Administration API utilizes IIS's windows authentication module to authenticate users.
 These settings are specified in the [web.config](web.config.md) file.
 The windows authentication module enables the API to be restricted to users in the _Administrators_ and _IIS Administrators_ groups.
-By manipulating the [web.config](web.config.md) file you can [remove the requirements](remove-integrated.md) for windows auth.
-When windows auth is removed, the API can be accessed by anonymous users and access tokens can be used as the sole mechanism for security.
+By manipulating the [web.config](web.config.md) file you can alter the requirements for windows authentication.
+If windows authentication is removed access tokens become the sole mechanism for security.

 ## Browser Access